quodlibet/quodlibet/radio_crawler/README.rst

 Quod Libet Radio Crawler
 ========================

-A bunch of scripts for retrieving internet radio stream URLs and their metadata.
+A bunch of scripts for retrieving Internet radio stream URLs and their metadata.

 Execute in the following order: